🇦🇪

 📝 Application Steps

-2Apply for freelance permit through free zone portal
+2. 2Employer applies for entry permit through MOHRE or free zone authority

 ⚠️ Restrictions